|Work Schedule:||Full Time|

 *Higher starting salary possible depending on experience level.

-Research Scientists direct and oversee scientific research and development activities across multiple programs and through one or more projects addressing CIA and Intelligence Community (IC) objectives.
+Technical Researchers in the Directorate of Science & Technology (DS&T) direct and oversee scientific research and technical development activities across multiple programs and through one or more projects addressing CIA and Intelligence Community (IC) objectives.
 This includes development and implementation of innovative original theories/methods applicable to support and enhance the intelligence mission.
-Research Scientists perform exploratory and applied scientific research, provide operational and strategic technical guidance on use of current and emerging technology, and provide technical expertise for initiating and implementing research and development programs.
-This work demands initiative, creativity, advanced research skills and technical expertise.
+The small cadre of DS&T Technical Researchers performs exploratory and applied scientific research, provide operational and strategic technical guidance on use of current and emerging technology, and provide technical expertise for initiating and implementing research and development programs.
+This work demands initiative, creativity, advanced research skills and technical expertise which are applied mostly outside the traditional/conventional laboratory environment.

 When applying to a Directorate of Science and Technology (DS&T) position, attach to the online application the following: